Who Framed Roger Rabbit: Casting

 Kathleen Turner was brought along by Zemeckis to provide the uncredited voice of Jessica Rabbit, Roger Rabbit's wife.
 Zemeckis had worked with Turner in Romancing the Stone.
 Turner accepted the role because she was pregnant at the time, and "just had to show up and do [Jessica's] voice".
+Jessica's singing voice was provided by Spielberg's then-wife Amy Irving.
 Williams explained that Jessica's design and characterization were inspired by Rita Hayworth, Veronica Lake's peek-a-boo hairstyle, and Lauren Bacall, describing the combination as an "ultimate male fantasy, drawn by a cartoonist".
+Joanna Cassidy, who was cast as Dolores, dyed her natural red hair brown to differentiate Dolores from Jessica, and did her own makeup for the role, basing it on Joan Crawford.

 Tim Curry auditioned for the role of Judge Doom, but was rejected because the producers found him too terrifying.
-Christopher Lee was also considered for the role, but turned it down.
-John Cleese also expressed interest for the role, but was deemed not scary enough.
-Peter O'Toole, F. Murray Abraham, Roddy McDowall, Eddie Deezen, and Sting were also considered for the role.
 Christopher Lloyd was cast because he previously worked with Zemeckis and Spielberg on Back to the Future.
 He compared his part as Doom to his previous role as the Klingon commander Kruge in Star Trek III: The Search for Spock, both overly evil characters which he considered "fun to play".
 He avoided blinking his eyes while on camera to portray the character.